slorber/use-async-setState/README.md

 Even if your component has updated after promise resolution, the async closure being currently executed remains the same and variables captured in it remains updated.

-If your async closure need access to the current state, you can use `useGetState` which will use a ref to return you the up-to-date state.
+If your async closure need access to the current state, you can use `useGetState` to return you the latest state.

 ```ts
 import { useAsyncSetState, useGetState } from "use-async-setState";